Following the meme…

 German classes started on January (12h per week plus 40h work) and a wedding in Catalonia on June 30th was the new thing to keep ourselves busy.

-Right now German classes are still undergoing, we are going to make a late honeymoon to Japan and we are starting to get ready for the next small thing: we are expecting a baby!
+Right now German classes are still undergoing, we are going to make a late honeymoon to Japan ((advices to what to see/do are welcome :) )) and we are starting to get ready for the next small thing: we are expecting a baby!

 We are really excited about it!
 All these ultrasounds and 3D images that nowadays doctors do and everything really get you the (obviously not like the future-to-be-mom) feeling that something is being cooked in your wife’s belly :D

-Surely times will keep changing from now on! :D The baby is expected to be around early Spring so (s)he will not get frozen by the Berlin’s winter which their parents are still not used to :)
+Surely times will keep changing from now on! :D The baby is expected to be around early Spring so (s)he ((We still don’t know the gender)) will not get frozen by the Berlin’s winter which their parents are still not used to :)

 Looking back before coming to Berlin looks really far far away and it’s been only one year!